Erica Spatz: Early life and education

 Spatz was born and raised in New York where she attended Curtis High School in Staten Island.
 In her senior year of high school, she received a scholarship from the Posse Foundation to attend Vanderbilt University.
 She completed her Bachelor of Science degree with honors in human and organizational development from Vanderbilt in 1997 and enrolled at The Medical School for International Health of the Ben-Gurion University of the Negev for her medical degree.
 Spatz returned to North America following her medical degree and finished her residency at Montefiore Medical Center and fellowship at Yale New Haven Hospital, obtaining a Master of Health Science from Yale School of Medicine in 2010.

 Career

 Following her residency, Spatz was referred to the National Clinician Scholars Program (NCSP) at Yale School of Medicine, run by Harlan Krumholz.
 During her time with NCSP, Spatz co-founded Project Access-New Haven, a nonprofit community-based organization whose mission is to improve access to care for patients in New Haven.

 Spatz' research focuses on individual- and community-based strategies to prevent cardiovascular disease and advance health equity.
-Alongside Adam Beckman, she calculated hospitalization and mortality rates from heart attacks amongst Medicare patients from 1999 to 2013, comparing low-income with high-income communities.
-They demonstrated that while heart attacks declined during this period, the rates in low-income communities were persistently higher than high-income communities, concluding that low-income communities required targeted approaches to reduce incidents of heart attacks.
-Continuing with this idea, she collaborated with the Eastern Caribbean Health Outcomes Research Network (ECHORN) Study to study hypertension patterns amongst Caribbean adults - a population experiencing high rates of hypertension, stroke, and heart disease.
-The are assessing 24-hour blood pressure patterns and their relationship to stress, sleep quality, and physical activity, as well as their association with social determinants of health.
-In 2018, Spatz and Krumholz were co-recipients of a $1.2 million, four-year grant from the National Institute of Biomedical Imaging and Bioengineering to develop a wrist-worn, cuffless blood pressure monitoring system.
+She is a principal investigator of Pressure Check, a study comparing strategies to address disparities in hypertension control.
+Funded by the Patient Centered Outcomes Research Institute, the study is built on community partnerships - screening for hypertension in community organizations and connecting people with remote monitoring and telehealth care for hypertension.
+She is testing whether adding a community health worker to this model of care improves outcomes.